Harley Academy

 Below you can watch the video specific to the ‘advertising’ of botox by aesthetics practitioners.
 Again, remember that when they say “advertising”, this does not mean just paid advertising – it means any form of promotion, as explained above.

-You can also watch the full range of “Bitesize” videos on the ASA website, which we highly recommend you do.
+You can also watch the full range of CAP “Bitesize” videos on the ASA website, which we highly recommend you do.
 This will help you to fully understand what is and is not permitted when promoting your practice.
 It features a number of topics, including some specifically relating to your use of images and photo production, social responsibility, misleading claims, and price promotions.

 All information correct at the time of publication.